 And Grabar says she certainly didn’t have much time to spare for students with similar reveries, or students who simply had questions.

-With contracts that last only a semester, adjuncts are hard-pressed to do more than just find the next term’s job—updating their courses, mentoring students, and writing letters of recommendation has to come out of time in which they are writing their own applications or traveling across town to teach at campus number three.
+With contracts that last only a semester, adjuncts are hard-pressed to do more than just find the next term’s job—updating their courses, mentoring students, and writing letters of recommendation has to come out of time in which they are writing their own applications or traveling across town to teach at campus No. 3.
 As JJ commented online, “Did making so little money affect my job performance?
 Yes.
 I missed a week of class once due to being hospitalized for stress and exhaustion.
 Working 40-50 [hours a week] for a grand total of $4000 over four months … working extra jobs on top of that to cover my rent and to buy my health insurance and taking other extra jobs to cover my student loans nearly killed me.”

 The Delphi Project on the Changing Faculty and Student Success, based at the University of Southern California, studies the recruitment and hiring process for adjunct instructors.
 Adjuncts are often hired just days before a class begins, giving them little time for preparation or orientation to the school, the students, or the policies on grading and faculty-student interaction.

 My neighbor Mitch Tropin argues that “the problem is that most adjuncts do a good job, but are put in an unfair situation.”
 In addition to poverty wages, long hours, and lack of office space, the isolation from other teachers can be a real problem.
 Naomi Winterfalcon at Champlain College told me that she knew few people in her department until the adjunct instructors unionized.
 Champlain, she explains, uses “lots of adjuncts,” but she had never met most of them, even those in her department.
-Once they organized, however, they began to meet each other in union meetings.
+Once they organized, however, they began to meet one another in union meetings.
 “It makes a big difference if you are able to talk to each other.
-It allows us to improve ourselves academically as well as our working environment,” she says, and it “facilitates better teaching to have others who are in the same circumstances to talk through problems, share experiences, and strategize how to solve them.”
+It allows us to improve ourselves academically as well as our working environment,” she said, and it “facilitates better teaching to have others who are in the same circumstances to talk through problems, share experiences, and strategize how to solve them.”

 And there’s a more subtle danger lurking in contingency: With no job security, precarious financial situations, and weak institutional support, adjunct professors may lack the independence and status they need to challenge students by presenting unpopular positions, critiquing commonly accepted ideas, or even giving out poor grades.
 Academic freedom doesn’t mean much in these circumstances.
-And while we tend to see academic freedom as protection for provocative scholarship, it also performs the even more important function of facilitating discussion and debate in the classroom.
-Greg Lukianoff, the president and CEO of the Foundation for Individual Rights in Education, finds the potential for censorship and self-censorship in the adjunct system “troubling,” and adds, “I think at minimum adjuncts should have contracts with both terms of several years and promises of academic freedom.”
+And although we tend to see academic freedom as protection for provocative scholarship, it also performs the even more important function of facilitating discussion and debate in the classroom.
+Greg Lukianoff, the president and the CEO of the Foundation for Individual Rights in Education, finds the potential for censorship and self-censorship in the adjunct system “troubling,” and adds, “I think, at minimum, adjuncts should have contracts with both terms of several years and promises of academic freedom.”

-When professors know that students’ assessments may be the only evaluation they receive and thus are the most significant factor in whether they will be hired for another semester, they have little incentive to grade critically and instead may grade to please, resulting in grade inflation and permissiveness of students’ wrong-headed ideas or disruptive behavior.
+When professors know that students’ assessments may be the only evaluation they receive and thus are the most significant factor in whether they will be hired for another semester, they have little incentive to grade critically and instead may grade to please, resulting in grade inflation and permissiveness of students’ wrongheaded ideas or disruptive behavior.
 The system gives students leverage to attack a teacher they may not like or to avoid the consequences of their own academic failure.

 Tenure also has its critics, and not without reason.
 Compelling arguments that the decision-making process is opaque, allowing bias to go undetected, and that safeguarding positions allows deadwood professors to keep their positions, all make tenure worth a critical second look.
-My father’s experience reflected the upsides of the old regime: A young professor moves laterally to get a tenure-track position, gets tenure, and then jumps again for more prestige, in my father’s case an endowed chair.
+My father’s experience reflected the upsides of the old regime: A young professor moves laterally to get a tenure-track position, gets tenure, and then jumps again for more prestige, in my father’s case as an endowed chair.
 He had an office, kept office hours, prepared his own curriculum, was invited to faculty seminars and programs on pedagogical advances, and had staff support and other resources so he could focus on teaching and scholarship rather than on seeking the next opening to teach a course and driving between campuses.
 My father served as mentor, emotional support, and intellectual guide for several generations of young scholars, while at the same time pursuing his own cutting-edge scholarship.
 Even among those academics who didn’t share this trajectory, 80 percent were still full-time and eligible for tenure.
 While there are still professors who enjoy the benefits of tenure and the emoluments that go along with that status, many of their colleagues make up the proletariat of the ivory tower, with no hope of advancement, abysmal wages, and no job security.

 Traditional higher-learning institutions face another threat besides unions and online competition, in the form of lawsuits.
 The Delphi Project’s Adrianna Kezar calls on university boards to exercise oversight.
-Writing in Trusteeship magazine for the Association of Governing Boards, she recommends that colleges and universities examine their use of adjuncts, because over-reliance on contingent teachers may place “their institutions at greater risk of becoming involved in a class-action lawsuit related to their employment practices.”
+Writing in Trusteeship magazine for the Association of Governing Boards, she recommends that colleges and universities examine their use of adjuncts, because overreliance on contingent teachers may place “their institutions at greater risk of becoming involved in a class-action lawsuit related to their employment practices.”

-Alyssa Colton, for example, the subject of an NBC News story earlier this year, was hired initially as a full-time teacher with benefits at the College of St. Rose in Albany, New York.
+Alyssa Colton, for example, the subject of an NBC News story earlier this year, was hired initially as a full-time teacher with benefits at the College of Saint Rose in Albany, New York.
 The college did not renew her contract four years later, but after a semester had gone by, it rehired her as a part-time instructor without health insurance or pension contributions.
 “I essentially took a pay cut,” Colton told NBC, “doing the same work for less money and less respect.”
-Because her husband’s business had failed a couple years before, Colton’s move from full-time employee to adjunct meant that the family had to go on food stamps and Medicaid, and they now qualify for the Earned Income Tax Credit.
+Because her husband’s business had failed a couple of years before, Colton’s move from full-time employee to adjunct meant that the family had to go on food stamps and Medicaid, and they now qualify for the Earned Income Tax Credit.

-Kezar fears that there is no going back to my father’s era, when most positions were tenured or tenure track.
+Kezar fears that there is no going back to my father’s era, when most positions were tenured or tenure-track.
 Instead, she favors simply adopting longer contracts with benefits, which would bridge the gap between the tenured faculty and the rest of the instructors.
 At Georgetown, the so-called “half-fulls” are paid a rate proportional to the full-timers and have some measure of job security.

-If you have any doubt that colleges can treat front-line educators well and still deliver quality instruction at a reasonable price, consider Western Governors University.
+If you have any doubt that colleges can treat frontline educators well and still deliver quality instruction at a reasonable price, consider Western Governors University.
 As Washington Monthly detailed in 2011, Western Governors is a nonprofit online institution that has discovered a way to provide accredited college degrees at a fraction of the cost of their competitors.
 What’s remarkable is that they’ve done this using a workforce that provides students with academic coaching and mentoring from home offices and kitchen tables across the country and yet enjoys full-time hours and good benefits.
 Clearly, it’s possible to deliver a quality product at a relatively low cost while still paying your educators fairly.

 One way or another, something has to give.
 Judges and regulators are taking a harder look at companies that misclassify their workers as contractors, and Democratic front-runner Hillary Clinton is promising to crack down hard on the practice.
 Unions are moving in to organize adjuncts, with some success.
 And pressure continues to build on the higher-education sector to allow the federal government to collect data on student outcomes.
-That’s the single best way to provide policymakers as well as colleges and universities with the data they need to determine which kinds of instructors (tenured or adjunct, part-time or full-time) serve which group of students best, and what kinds of support (training, office hours, wages) they need to do their jobs.
+That’s the single best way to provide policy makers as well as colleges and universities with the data they need to determine which kinds of instructors (tenured or adjunct, part-time or full-time) serve which group of students best, and what kinds of support (training, office hours, wages) they need to do their jobs.

 In the end, it may all come down to results.
-By creating an inferior product that is too expensive and doesn’t satisfy students, parents, employers, or academics, traditional institutions are either going to change how they’re doing things voluntarily and proactively or they’ll be forced into it by innovative competitors, legislators, regulators, and the courts.
+By creating an inferior product that is too expensive and doesn’t satisfy students, parents, employers, or academics, traditional institutions are either going to change how they’re doing things voluntarily and proactively, or they’ll be forced into it by innovative competitors, legislators, regulators, and the courts.

-This post appears courtesy of The Washington Monthly.
+This post appears courtesy of the Washington Monthly.